ProviderProtocol/docs/UPP-1.1.spec.md

 5. Loop continues until model returns without tool calls OR max iterations reached

 **Important:** useLLM does NOT validate tool arguments against the JSON Schema.
 The schema is provided to the model to guide its output, but validation and sanitization of LLM-provided arguments is the responsibility of the tool implementation.
 Always treat tool arguments as untrusted input.

+**Note on validation asymmetry:** This differs from structured outputs (Section 11.3), where providers MUST validate responses against the schema.
+The distinction is intentional: structured outputs are a contract with the developer about response format, while tool arguments are inputs to developer-controlled functions that should perform their own validation appropriate to their security context.

 ### 10.5 ToolUseStrategy